Sony Cameras for Professionals

 Initial Thoughts on the Sony A7IV Full Frame Mirrorless

 As a professional photographer, I was thrilled to receive the new Sony a7iv camera.
-This camera is packed with features that professional photographers and videographers love and appreciate.
+This camera comprises features that professional photographers and videographers love and appreciate.

-The eye-tracking autofocus is incredibly accurate, for starters, making it easy to capture sharp images, even on moving targets.
+For starters, the eye-tracking autofocus is incredibly accurate, making it easy to capture sharp images, even on moving targets.

 Thanks to the sizable 33-megapixel sensor and advanced image processing, the image quality is also outstanding.